Team-1-SIT725/DeakinIoTLab/content/authors/Shiva/_index.md

 ---
 # Display name
-title: Dr. Shiva Pokhrel
+title: Dr. Shiva Raj Pokhrel

 # Full name (for SEO)
 first_name: Shiva
-last_name: Pokhrel
+last_name: Raj Pokhrel

 # Username (this should match the folder name)
 authors:
-  - shiva-pokhrel
+  - Shiva Raj Pokhrel

 # Is this the primary user of the site?
 superuser: false